martincostello/Pseudolocalizer/README.md

 ## Building and Testing

-Compiling the tool yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed (version `2.1.403` or later).
+Compiling the tool yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed.

 To build and test the tool locally from a terminal/command-line, run one of the following set of commands: